Brain-WP/BrainMonkey/docs/functions-stubs.md

     true
 );

-// Given functions will return the first argument they will receive,
+// Given functions will return the first argument they would receive,
 // just like `when( $function_name )->justReturnArg()` was used for all of them.
 Functions\stubs(
    [